-The higher rent lower income – misconception
+The higher rent, lower income misconception

 Many landlords who lease their property often have a mindset of ‘holding out for the highest rent’, thinking the sky is the limit in a competitive rental market.
 Many even do this if it means losing several weeks of rental income, with an over-priced and sometimes assumed rent without substantiating evidence.